Did Russian trolls try to register for a Texas Democratic convention?

 If there's one thing that U.S. intelligence officials are unanimous about, it is that Russia will be back, that is, if indeed they ever left.

 Director of National Intelligence Dan Coats told the Senate Intelligence Committee in February that Russia "views the 2018 U.S. midterm elections as a potential target."
-The directors of NSA and DIA agreed.
+The directors of the NSA and the Defense Intelligence Agency agreed.

 A senior U.S. intelligence official tells NBC News that there is "concern" within the intelligence community that state election systems are being targeted.
 But the official declined to provide any additional detail, saying that DHS is the responsible domestic agency.